spookylukey/django-htmx-patterns/inline_partials.rst

 This improves on the patterns used for `a single view with separate partial files <./separate_partials_single_view.st>`_.

-Having partial template in a separate file makes the logic harder to follow.
+Having partial templates in separate files makes the logic harder to follow.
 Thanks to `django-render-block
 <https://github.com/clokep/django-render-block>`_, however, instead of an
-include and a separate file, we can put the partials into a named block in their original location, and then just render that block for the HTMX request.
+include and separate files, we can put the partials into a named blocks in their original location, and then just render that block if we have an HTMX request.

 In our example, as before, we have a paged list of objects (monsters, in this case), with a “load more” style paging control at the end.
-When pressed, this will replace the paging controls with the next page plus the next paging controls.
+When the button is pressed, it will replace the paging controls with the next page of items plus the updated paging controls (which might now say “no more items”).

 So our template looks like this: